Ivory Silk Lilac Tree

 The Dropmore Linden is hybrid between the native American Linden and the European Little Leaf Linden.
 This breeding resulted in a regal tree fit to grow in the most discerning grounds.
 The tree grows with a strong central leader and a trunk with substantial girth.
 Leaves are densely growing, dark green and heart shaped.
 In early summer the tree will burst into colour with clusters of exceptionally fragrant yellow flowers.
 The tree is an excellent source of nectar for honey bees.
 The tree has a long history of being the most prairie hardy Linden and is to be considered a low maintenance selection.

-The Muckle Plum is hybrid between a Canadian Plum and Russian Almond.
-The tree explodes with a brilliant display of precocious pink flowers in early spring.
-The leaves are dark green and transition to a warm orange in the fall.
-The tree is very compact making it a perfect addition to smaller yards.
-Muckle plums will not grow any fruit so they considered to be very neat and tidy.
+The Princess Kay Plum brings beauty to any yard it grows within.
+The tree explodes with a brilliant display of precocious double white flowers in early spring.
+The leaves are dark green and transition to yellow / red in the fall.
+The tree is very compact making it a perfect addition to smaller sites.
+Princess Kay Plums will only grow a tiny amount of fruit so they considered to be very neat and tidy.
 The tree is cold hardy and makes a fine year around accent tree.